Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Courses that are not entirely equivalent to each other, but possess similar or overlapping content.
 Students may receive credit for only one of the courses deemed to be mutually-exclusive.
 However, in contrast to the status of equivalent courses, the mutually-exclusive status is program-dependent and therefore does not automatically apply across all programs.
 Mutually-exclusive status must be honoured by both or all colleges involved.

-Placeholder courses are created for administrative purposes, normally to allow students access to university services such as the library and the Physical Activity Complex.
+Placeholder courses are normally created for administrative purposes, often to allow students access to university services such as the library and the Physical Activity Complex.
 These courses may be listed on transcripts, but they do not signify the attainment of academic credit.
 Placeholder subject codes normally begin with the letter “X.” Final authority for the technical setup or adjustment of placeholder courses rests with the Registrar.

 A course or other requirement that must be satisfactorily completed before enrolment will be permitted into an advanced or succeeding course.